-6.1 Data Services / Telephone Lines Communications Allowance
+6.1 Communications Allowance

-The Council will provide all newly elected members with a Communications allowance of £20.00 per month to source their own broadband.
-Members who were elected prior to the elections in May 2017 will be permitted to continue with current standard broadband provision or alternatively choose to source their own broadband and receive the £20 communication allowance meet the full cost of installing a telephone line for new councillors of the Council who have no telephone and a second (broadband) line for the exclusive purpose of providing on line data services (e.g Intranet, Internet E-mail, etc.).
+The Council will provide all newly elected members with a communications allowance of $\pounds 20.00$ per month to source their own broadband.
+Members who were elected prior to the elections in May 2017 will be permitted to continue with current standard broadband provision or alternatively choose to source their own broadband and receive the $\pounds 20.00$ communications allowance.